-The number of frozen (cryopreserved) embryo donation has grown significantly over the last decade—and there is a good reason for that.
+The number of frozen (cryopreserved) embryos has grown significantly over the last decade.
 In fact, it’s estimated that there are more than 500,000 embryos in frozen storage in the United States that are not being used.
-In the instance where couples have ‘leftovers’ (because they already completed their families), struggling couples may get a chance to start the family of their dreams sooner than they thought possible.
+In the instance where couples have ‘leftovers’ (because they already completed their families), struggling individuals and couples may get a chance to start the family of their dreams sooner than they thought possible.

 When to Seek Legal Representation if You’re Donating or Receiving Embryos

-Laws regarding embryo donation vary from state to state and a knowledgeable embryo donation attorney such as Karen Persis is a necessity.
+Laws regarding embryo donation vary from state to state and having a knowledgeable embryo donation attorney such as Karen Persis draft or review your Embryo Donation Agreement is a necessity.
 Some states prohibit donations, but some, like Florida, allow them.
-It is strongly suggested that the Intended Parents and the Donor Couple included in an embryo donation transaction have independent legal representation from an experienced embryo donation attorney.
-The transfer of genetic material from one couple to another brings forth many legal and ethical issues to the table.
+It is strongly suggested that the Intended Parents and the Donor Couple included in an embryo donation transaction have independent legal representation from experienced embryo donation attorneys.
+The acquisition of embryos from one couple to another brings forth many legal and ethical issues to the table.

 As a dedicated embryo donation attorney, Karen Persis P.A is invested in protecting the rights and the responsibilities of the Intended Parents or Donor Couple.
 It is imperative that the transfer be done in a legally responsible manner in order to provide a safe outcome for all parties.